Ridhwana/rails/guides/source/caching_with_rails.md

 ### Caching in Development

-By default, caching is *enabled* in development mode with [`:memory_store`](#activesupport-cache-memorystore).
-This doesn't apply to Action Controller caching, which is disabled by default.
+By default, new Rails applications use [`:memory_store`](#activesupport-cache-memorystore) as the cache store in development.
+Action Controller caching is still disabled by default.

 To enable Action Controller caching Rails provides the `bin/rails dev:cache` command.